Di-Chai/FedEval/README.md

    -  Customized training method for clients, e.g., the clients' model can be trained using regular gradient descent method or the other solutions like meta-learning methods.
    -  Customized method for incorporating the global and local model, e.g., one popularly used method is replacing the local model with the global one before training.

 We use the docker container technology to simulate the server and clients (i.e., each participant is a container), and use socket IO in the communication.
 The isolation between different containers guarantees that our simulation can reflect the real-world application.
 The entire system is open-sourced, seven benchmark FL datasets, including MNIST, CIFAR10, CIFAR100, FEMNIST, CelebA, Semantic140, and Shakespeare.
 The essential components (i.e., dataset, ML models, and FL strategy) can be easily used or self-defined.
-Thus researches can implement their new idea and evaluate with ACTPR model very quickly.
+Thus researches can implement their new idea and evaluate with iSpree model very quickly.

 Briefly, three steps are needed to start an experiment in our benchmarking system: